dcm4che/dcm4chee-arc-cs/docs/security/audit/application-activity.rst

    , EventTypeCode, M, "| DT (110120, DCM, 'Application Start')
    | DT (110121, DCM, 'Application Stop')", "| Applicable on startup of archive
    | Applicable on shutdown of archive"
-   "Active Participant:
-   | Application started (1)", UserID, M, "| Device Name of archive
-   | `Start Archive<https://petstore.swagger.io/index.html?url=https://dcm4che.github.io/dcm4chee-arc-light/swagger/openapi.json#/CTRL-RS/start>`_ request URL
-   | `Stop Archive<https://petstore.swagger.io/index.html?url=https://dcm4che.github.io/dcm4chee-arc-light/swagger/openapi.json#/CTRL-RS/stop>`_ request URL", "| Applicable on startup / shutdown of archive by a process
-   | Applicable on startup of archive using REST service
-   | Applicable on shutdown of archive using REST service"
-   , UserIDTypeCode, U, "| EV (113877, DCM, 'Device Name')
-   | EV (12, RFC-3881, 'URI')", "| Application startup/shutdown of archive by a process
-   | Applicable on startup / shutdown of archive using REST service"
-   , UserTypeCode, U, 2 (= Application),
-   , AlternativeUserID, MC, , Process ID of Audit logger , UserIsRequestor, M, "| true
-   | false",  "| Application startup/shutdown of archive by a process
-   | Applicable on startup / shutdown of archive using REST service"
-   , RoleIDCode, M, EV (110150, DCM, 'Application'),
-   , NetworkAccessPointID, U, , Hostname/IP Address of the connection referenced by Audit logger , NetworkAccessPointTypeCode, U, "| 1 (= Machine name)
-   | 2 (= IP Address)", "| Applicable if NetworkAccessPointID is a hostname
-   | Applicable if NetworkAccessPointID is an IP Address"
-   "Active Participant:
-   | Persons and or processes that started the Application (0..N)
-   | Applicable only if archive startup / shutdown done using REST service", UserID, M, "| User Name
-   | Remote IP Address", "| Applicable for Secured version of archive
-   | Applicable for Unsecured version of archive"
-   , UserIDTypeCode, U, "| EV (113871, DCM, 'Person ID')
-   | EV (110182, DCM, 'Node ID')", "| Applicable for Secured version of archive
-   | Applicable for Unsecured version of archive"
-   , UserTypeCode, U, "| 1 (= Person)
-   | 2 (= Application)", "| Applicable for Secured version of archive
-   | Applicable for Unsecured version of archive"
-   , UserIsRequestor, M, true,
-   , RoleIDCode, M, EV (110151, DCM, 'Application Launcher'), , NetworkAccessPointID, U, , Hostname/IP Address of calling host , NetworkAccessPointTypeCode, U, "| 1 (= Machine name)
-   | 2 (= IP Address)", "| Applicable if NetworkAccessPointID is a hostname
-   | Applicable if NetworkAccessPointID is an IP Address"

 Sample Message
 --------------